Hello and thank you for visiting my site.

 Theses words still play in my head every now and then, but i know that because of my experiences i help other women to create the birth that they desire.

-When i fell pregnant with my daughter I opted for elective cesarean for her birth, I loved that my daughter entered the world safely and in my arms so quickly.
+When i fell pregnant with my daughter I opted for elective caesarean for her birth, I loved that my daughter entered the world safely and in my arms so quickly.

-Time flies my friends, she is now 19 and at university.
+Time flies my friends, she is now 22 and finished her university degree.

 My mindset played so much in the decision to have an elective Caesarian, i thought that there is no way that i can go through labour of 36 hours again, (i wish i had known about Doula's).
 With the right knowledge perhaps i could have tried to VBAC (vaginal birth after caesarian).